 A payday alternative loan (PAL) is the ideal payday loan alternative for anyone with existing debt and average to poor credit.
 If your credit history isn’t the greatest, but you still need emergency funding and don’t want to take a payday loan with bad credit, consider a PAL.

-- Loan terms from one to six months
+- Payback terms ranging from one to six months

 - Processing fees up to $20

-- Offer lower interest rates of up to 28%
+- Lower interest rates of up to 28%

 Poor credit scores don’t affect a credit union’s willingness to grant a PAL.
 Instead, they’re more interested in consistent income and ability to repay.